evanmoh/CaliforniaSDOH/README.md

 94.0% of records (2,431) have complete data across all sources The primary gap appears in AQI coverage, which affects 6% of records The matching and integration process maintained data integrity, with minimal loss of information This high level of coverage suggests that our dataset provides a robust foundation for analyzing health determinants across California.
 The complete county coverage and high ZIP code representation make it particularly valuable for both broad county-level analysis and more granular ZIP code-level investigations.
-The small gap in AQI coverage should be considered when conducting environmental health analyses, but doesn't significantly impact the dataset's overall utility.
+The small gap in AQI coverage should be considered when conducting environmental health analyses, but it doesn't significantly impact the dataset's overall utility.

 ## 8. California SDOH Data Limitations
 The SDOH dataset, while comprehensive, has several important limitations to consider: